dmaerzendorfer/dmaerzendorfer.github.io/_projects/planePain.md

     </div>
 </div>
 <div class="caption">
-    The settings allow for some fastly different gameplay, such as stationary machine gun planes!
+    The settings allow for some vastly different gameplay, such as stationary machine gun planes!
 </div>

 <div class="row mt-3">